 The project to complete the new tower also included renovations to the existing hospital that increased the size of the emergency department, adding pediatric emergency care.

-RLF is proud to have contributed to a healthy start for mothers and babies in Orange City and the surrounding area.
-For a brief video tour of The Baby Place at AdventHealth Fish Memorial, follow the link below.
+RLF is proud to have contributed to a healthy start for mothers and babies in Orange City and the surrounding area, but we're also proud that the facility is good for doctors, nurses and other staff members.

 How do we design healthcare facilities that support and nurture staff members as well as patients?
 By asking staff members what features they need to maintain their well-being.